benpigchu/pikablog.generator/README.md

 <script>document.getElementById("left").className="right"</script>
 ```

-All tags should include in the @tag comment, and only the content before the @more comment should be shown in list view.
+Title should in the @title comment ,all tags should include in the @tag comment, and only the content before the @more comment should be shown in list view.

-Style and Script should only work when you entered the article, and should not work in list view
+Style and Script should only work when you entered the article, and should not work in list view.

 But all the behaviors depend on how do you use the data.

+notice:include @comments, style and script in each others may make an unexpected prase result appear.

 ##output folder